dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Broken Access Control
 Broken Access Control had the most occurrences in the dataset collected by OWASP with over 318 thousand counts.
 This failure can lead to unauthorised access to information, ability to modify and destruct data or to perform business functions that are outside of a user’s privilege.

 Access Control checks can be broken and bypassed by modifying the URL, internal application state or by using an attack tool that can modify a requests body.
 This can then allow bad actors to gain access to parts of the system that is typically unreachable by the user, such as editing or viewing someone else’s account, by elevating their own privilege to that as an admin when logged in as a user, or acting as a user whilst not being logged in.

+**Example of a URI being used to access info

 Metadata can be manipulated, such as that JSON Web Tokens (JWT) can be tampered with by abusing their invalidation or a hidden field within the token modified.

 To prevent such attacks from occurring, developers should adopt the Least Privilege pattern, where a user’s default access level to any resource is set as “denied” until given permission explicit and that except for public resources, denying requests should be default.
 Privilege should not be granted based on purely a single condition, i.e. a Boolean flag attached to the request, and should instead be set by a combination of conditions based on resource type.

 If clients making DELETE requests, there must be some level of local authentication done on the endpoint to ensure that the clients level of access allows them to delete that resource.

-**EXAMPLE**

 Web server directory listings must be disabled to ensure files such as the metadata and backup files are not present within web roots.

 REST endpoints should locally authenticate each request to minimise latency and reduce the coupling between services.
 Each Rest CALL is stateless and should check whether the caller is authorised to perform said action.